al-af/AF-Flutter-Sample-App/README.md

 <img src="https://user-images.githubusercontent.com/118281047/219003098-557db622-65e9-47a4-b24c-ae2752b4cd7e.png" width="300">
 </div>

-When the application is first being launched, the SDK won't start yet as it is in deferred mode by default.
+When the application is first being launched, the SDK won't start yet as it is in deferred mode by default.  <br>
-This can be changed by switch the "Deferred Start" toggle and re-launch the application.
+This can be changed by switch the "Deferred Start" toggle and re-launch the application. <br>
-The default state is to use deferred start and use UDL instead of GCD for Deferred Deep Linking (and eventually also Direct deep linking).
+The default state is to use deferred start and use UDL instead of GCD for Deferred Deep Linking (and eventually also Direct deep linking). <br>

 ### 🌐 Deeplink Feature with UDL or OAOA + GCD 🚪
 <div>